akhilathuluri/Building-a-Solana-Web-App/README.md

 This project is a simple frontend application built with Next.js and React to retrieve and display the balance and executable status of a Solana address.

+For To Check How It Works- [Click Here](https://building-a-solana-web-app.vercel.app/)

 # Usage

 To use this application, follow these steps: